tarunc/EncryptionHelper/Readme.md

 # EncryptionHelper

-  A collection of helper functions that encrypt, decrypt, and hash strings and files based on the native crypto module.
+  A collection of helper functions that encrypt, decrypt, and hash strings and files based on NodeJS's native `crypto` module.
   This module can be used to create ciphers and decipher them.
+It makes dealing with Node's `crypto` module a lot easier.

 ## Installation